MohamedArafa97/Salary-Estimator/README.md

 10. **Cleaned Dataset:**
     - The cleaned dataset is saved as 'processed_df.csv' in the `data/processed` directory.

-Explortory Data Analysis
+## Exploratory Data Analysis

-## Overview
+### Overview

 EDA focuses on exploring and visualizing key aspects of the Glassdoor Jobs dataset.

-## Summary of EDA
+### Summary of EDA

-All EDA plots and figures can be accessed from “reports/figures”
+All EDA plots and figures can be accessed from “reports/figures”.

-### Companies Rating Distribution
+1. **Companies Rating Distribution:**
    - A histogram is plotted to visualize the distribution of company ratings.
    - The plot is saved as `companies_rating_dist.png`.

-### Average Salary Distribution
+2. **Average Salary Distribution:**
    - A histogram is plotted to visualize the distribution of average salaries.
    - The plot is saved as `average_salary_dist.png`.

-### Average Salary Boxplot
+3. **Average Salary Boxplot:**
    - A boxplot is created to visualize the distribution of average salaries.
    - The plot is saved as `average_salary_boxplot.png`.

-### Bar Plot for Company Size
+4. **Bar Plot for Company Size:**
    - A horizontal bar plot is generated to show the distribution of average salaries based on company size.
    - The plot is saved as `company_size_barplot.html`.

-### Bar Plot for Average Salary per Company Size
+5. **Bar Plot for Average Salary per Company Size:**
    - A horizontal bar plot is created to display the average salary for each company size category.
    - The plot is saved as `salary_company_size_Barplot.html`.

-### Correlation Heatmap
+6. **Correlation Heatmap:**
    - A heatmap is generated to display the correlation between numerical features such as company age, average salary, and company rating.
    - The plot is saved as `heatmap.html`.

-### Bar Charts for Categorical Variables
+7. **Bar Charts for Categorical Variables:**
    - Bar charts are created for each categorical variable, displaying their frequency.
    - The charts are saved as individual PNG files in the specified directory.

-Model Building
+## Model Building

-## Overview
+### Overview

-focuses on building a salary estimation model using the Glassdoor Jobs dataset.
+Focuses on building a salary estimation model using the Glassdoor Jobs dataset.
 The dataset is loaded and processed, and various machine learning models are trained and evaluated for predicting average salaries.
 The models include Linear Regression, Lasso Regression, and Random Forest Regression.

-## Model Building Steps
+### Model Building Steps

 1. **Data Loading:**
    - The cleaned dataset is loaded for model building.